Content Navigation

 Changing your estimated tax.
 To amend or correct your estimated tax, see How To Amend Estimated Tax Payments, later.

 Additionally, individuals who are in registered domestic partnerships, civil unions, or other similar formal relationships that aren’t marriages under state law cannot make joint estimated tax payments.
-These individuals can take credit only for the estimated tax payments that he or she made.
+These individuals can take credit only for the estimated tax payments that they made.

 Payment Due Dates